-We are collaborating with spin qubit team in Charles M. Marcus laboratory in Copenhagen, lead by Ferdinand Kuemmeth.
-Since they are mature group with a big knowledge in instrumentation and spin qubits in overall, this collaboration helps us a lot in setting up our measurement setup.
-It would be helpful to visit them several times throughout the year.
-Here I would like to ask for the finances to cover the trip and accommodation costs for that purpose.
-The other significant collaboration is with J.J.
-Zhang in Beijing, China.
-He is material scientist providing us with silicon germanium nanowire samples.
+We are collaborating with the spin qubit team in the group of C. Marcus in Copenhagen, lead by Ferdinand Kuemmeth.
+Actually I have been visiting them for three months end of 2015.
+Since they are a leading group with a vast knowledge in instrumentation and in the physics of spin dynamics, this collaboration will help me a lot in realizing the proposed project.
+It would be helpful to visit them once per year to discuss with the technical and physics related questions thus I am requesting 500 Euro per year as travel expenses.

+The other significant collaboration is with Prof. J.J.
+Zhang who is working in the Chinese Academy of Science, in the Institute of Physics in Beijing, China.
+He is a material scientist providing us with the very high quality Ge hut wires which very few groups around the world can grow.

+Here you should include a work table, what will you do when

 Contingency plan: